Introduction

 To continue your speaking practice, there are part 2 pictures here, and questions for parts 3 and 4 here.

-C1 Advanced Speaking Part 1
+C1 Advanced Speaking Part 1: Do You Know Enough?

 These questions are all about you, your work, studies, travel, entertainment or your life, so you know the answers.
 This is a wonderful opportunity to show what you can do, rather than just answer the questions mechanically.